The most wonderful time of the year? Maybe not.

 Create fun moments.
 The whole class can benefit from a quick break to do a fun activity, like having popcorn and watching a short video.

 Give rewards.
-For school-avoidant students and those who are having trouble engaging, offer small acknowledgements for showing up and for small ways that they participate in class.
+For school-avoidant students and those who are having trouble engaging (especially in a virtual setting), offer small acknowledgements for showing up and for small ways that they participate in class.